English Danish

 Size of written product Max.
 5 pages

-The written part of the exam can be taken individually or in groups of 2-3 students.
+The exam can be taken individually or in groups of 2-3 students.

 Assignment type Synopsis